 I think everything is trending toward Trump.

-Uh what we are seeing is um even young people are a far newest Florida poll showed some significant movement of young people.
+A newest Florida poll showed some significant movement of young people.

-What they're telling us is that you know, there's a shutdown candidate, and there's a and there's a fight of our uh keeping things open candidate, and nobody's interested in more shutdowns, whether it's uh hourly workers or b business owners or students or uh or moms with kids at home.
+And nobody's interested in more shutdowns, whether it's hourly workers or business owners or students or moms with kids at home.

-Everybody's ready to get back, get back going, and uh Biden has positioned himself as the shutdown candidate, and it is really starting to uh take hold of people and it's moving people.
+And Biden has positioned himself as the shutdown candidate, and it is really starting to take hold of people, and it's moving people.

 And what are your thoughts, John McLaughlin?

-You're you're looking at these states as well.
+You're looking at these states as well.

-It's for me, it's deja vu all over again.
+For me, it's deja vu all over again.

 Remember four years ago, I was saying we were going to win and it was going to be a close race, and we had a record 139 million people come out.

-We won by 78,000 votes across three states, Pennsylvania, Michigan, and Wisconsin, and we and we won 306 electoral votes.
+We won by 78,000 votes across three states, Pennsylvania, Michigan, and Wisconsin.

-Four years ago, at this point in time, the battleground states, there was 171 toss-up states in the real clear politics average.
+Four years ago, at this point in time, the Battleground states, there was 171 toss-up states in the real clear politics average.

-Today there's 197 toss-up electoral votes in the battleground states.
+Today, there's 197 toss-up electoral votes in the Battleground states.

-You look at a state like Florida, where the Republicans basically have you can tell by party registration, they have it, where the Republicans uh have pulled ahead of the Democrats today in early uh, you know, an early vote or they're pulling ahead.
+And when you're looking at the actual votes, because so many votes have been cast early, you look at a state like Florida where the Republicans basically have, you can tell by party registration they have it, where the Republicans have pulled ahead of the Democrats today in early, you know, an early voter.

 So the Trump vote is coming, and that's why all these polls are closing.

-And uh what Robert's seen in his polls, younger voters are coming back around for the president because they don't want to be shut down.
+And what Robert's seen in his polls, younger voters are coming back around for the president because they don't want to be shut down.

 It's always about turnout.